withlet11/ClockWithPlanisphereLite/README.md

-# Clock with Planisphere lite
+# Sky Clock lite
 This is a clock app widget with a planisphere for Android.
 The planisphere shows the current sky at the observation location by setting the latitude and the longitude.
 You can switch the northern and southern celestial hemispheres.
+This app has no ads, but you cannot choose the date and time of observation.

 ## Requirement
 API 26 (Android 8.0) or later